CVPR 2024 Tutorial

 The tutorial is composed of four major parts.
 Part 1 discusses some recent surprising results regarding training neural networks with out-of-distribution (OOD) data, the conclusions of which are that it is not always clear when and how to use OOD in a big data setup.
 We use this as a motivation for the course material.
 Part 2 introduces the basic mathematical framework for each one of Explainability, Uncertainty, and Intervenability.
 Part 3 discusses Explainability and Uncertainty while part 4 discusses Intervenability exclusively.
 The outline and the presenter for each part is shown below.

-Part 4: Intervenability
+Part 4: Intervenability at Inference

 Target Audience